-You should not use glipizide if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use glipizide if you have diabetic ketoacidosis (call your doctor for treatment).

 Before taking this medicine

-You should not use this medicine if you are allergic to glipizide, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use this medicine if you are allergic to glipizide, or if you have diabetic ketoacidosis (call your doctor for treatment).

 liver or kidney disease;

-chronic diarrhea or a blockage in your intestines;
+chronic diarrhea, or a blockage in your intestines; or

 How should I take glipizide?

 Take glipizide exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.